-Problem Possible causes Remedy No write access to parameters.
+Fault Possible causes Remedial action Write access to parameters is not possible.
 Hardware write protection is enabled.
-Set the write protection switch on the main electronics module to the OFF position → 🗎 155.
-No write access to parameters.
+Set the write protection switch on the main electronics module to the OFF position → 🖺 154.
+Write access to parameters is not possible.
 Current user role has limited access authorization.
-1. Check user role → 🗎 58.
-2. Enter correct customer-specific access code → 🖺 58.
-No connection to web server.
+Check user role → □ 58.
+Enter correct customer-specific access code → □ 58.
+Unable to connect to the web server.
 Web server is disabled.
-Using the "FieldCare" or "DeviceCare" operating tool, check whether the Web server of the measuring device is enabled, and enable it if necessary→ 66.
-Incorrect settings for the Ethernet interface of the computer.
-1. Check the properties of the Internet protocol (TCP/IP) → 🗎 62 → 🗎 62.
-2. Check the network settings with the IT manager.
-No connection to web server.
-Incorrect WLAN access data.
+Using the "FieldCare" or "DeviceCare" operating tool, check whether the web server of the device is enabled, and enable it if necessary → 🖺 65.
+The Ethernet interface on the PC is incorrectly configured.
+Check the properties of the Internet protocol (TCP/IP) → Unable to connect to the web server.
+WLAN access data are incorrect.
 Check WLAN network status.
 Log on to the device again using WLAN access data.
-Check that WLAN is enabled on the measuring device and operating device → WLAN communication is disabled. - Not connecting to web server, FieldCare or DeviceCare.
-No WLAN network available.
-Check if WLAN reception is present: LED on display module is lit blue Check if WLAN connection is enabled: LED on display module flashes blue Switch on instrument function.
-Network connection not present or unstable.
-WLAN network is weak.
-Operating device is outside of reception range: Check network status on operating device.
+Check that WLAN is enabled on the measuring instrument and operating unit → WLAN communication is disabled. - Unable to connect to web server, FieldCare or DeviceCare.
+WLAN network is not available.
+Check if WLAN reception is present: LED on display module is lit blue.
+Check if WLAN connection is enabled: LED on display module flashes blue.
+Switch on instrument function.
+Network connection not present or unstable WLAN network is weak.
+Operating unit outside reception range: Check network status on operating unit.
 To improve network performance, use an external WLAN antenna.
-Parallel WLAN and Ethernet communication.
-Check network settings.
-Temporarily enable only the WLAN as an interface.
-Web browser is frozen and operation no longer possible.
-Data transfer is active.
+Parallel WLAN and Ethernet communication Check network settings.Temporarily enable only the WLAN as an interface.
+Web browser frozen and operation no longer possible Data transfer is active.
 Wait until data transfer or current action is finished.
 Connection lost Check cable connection and power supply.
-Refresh the Web browser and restart if necessary.
-Content of web browser is incomplete or difficult to read.
-Not using optimum version of Web server.
-Use the correct Web browser version ⇒ \( \begin{align} = 60.
-Clear the Web browser cache and restart the Web browser.
+Refresh the web browser and restart if necessary.
+Display of web browser content is difficult to read or incomplete.
+Web browser version used is not optimal. ▶ Use correct web browser version → 60. ▶ Empty the web browser cache. ▶ Restart the web browser.
 Unsuitable view settings.
 Change the font size/display ratio of the Web browser.
-No or incomplete display of contents in the web browser.
-JavaScript is not enabled JavaScript cannot be enabled Enable JavaScript.
-Enter http://XXX.XXX.XX.XX/servlet/basic.html as the IP address.
-Operation with FieldCare or DeviceCare is not possible via CDI-RJ45 service interface (port 8000).
-Firewall of computer or network is preventing communication.
-Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.
-Flashing of firmware with FieldCare or DeviceCare via CDI-RJ45 service interface (via port 8000 or TFTP ports) is not possible.
-Firewall of computer or network is preventing communication.
-Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.
+Incomplete or no display of content in the web browser JavaScript is not enabled.JavaScript cannot be enabled.
+Enable JavaScript.
+Enter http://XXX.XXX.X.X.X.X.xx/servlet/ basic.html as the IP address.
+Operation with FieldCare or DeviceCare via service interface CDI-RJ45 (port 8000) is not possible.
+Firewall of the PC or network is blocking communication.
+Depending on the settings of the firewall used on the PC or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.
+Flashing the firmware with FieldCare or DeviceCare via service interface CDI-RJ45 (port 8000 or TFTP ports) is not possible.
+Firewall of the PC or network is blocking communication.
+Depending on the settings of the firewall used on the PC or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.